 Slackpacking can be a great way to reduce the weight on your body while still being able to make progress on your long-distance trail.

-It can also be a way to take a break from carrying a heavy pack and resting up before continuing on with your thru-hike.
+It can also be a way to take a break from carrying a heavy pack and rest up before continuing on with your thru-hike.
 There are many benefits of slackpacking, which is why so many hikers choose or find ways to try them when they’re on their thru-hike.

 If you’re thinking about slackpacking on your thru-hike, make sure you understand the risks and plan out what would happen if things go wrong.
 Remember the time in the woods is very beneficial for your overall health and wellbeing regardless of how you approach it.